The Australian Screen Editors Guild is dedicated to the pursuit and recognition

-A non-fiction production providing in depth analysis or observation of a specific subject, theme or point of view, supported by evidence and or informed commentary.
+A non-fiction production providing a creative, in depth analysis or interpretation of a specific subject, theme or point of view, supported by evidence and or informed commentary.
 A production of at least 60 minutes in duration.

 Full episodes only, segments cannot be entered.

-This category includes “Ob-Docs”, lifestyle and magazine programs, (food, travel, home renovation) and other light entertainment programs.
+This category includes lifestyle and informative programs, (food, travel, science, home renovation) and other light documentary programs.